Cost of Integration

 Frances Young was appointed as Executive Officer of Lay Ministries, reporting to the Presiding Bishop, but budget cuts and nearly constant restructuring moved her position farther and farther down the organizational hierarchy until, in 1972, her frustration caused her to take early retirement.
 She was replaced by a man.
 A woman was appointed under her male successor as a staff member “for women.”
 No staff officer remained to represent the Episcopal women as a united body.

-While opportunities for serving the Church through its official structures had increased and would expand further with the ordination of women, still, many women felt the loss of the loss of the indepencence provided by the earlier organizations that supported their sisters in Christ and the causes they championed.
+While opportunities for serving the church through its official structures had increased and would expand further with the ordination of women, still, many women felt the loss of the indepencence provided by the earlier organizations that supported their sisters in Christ and the causes they championed.

 Memorandum on equal participation in church leadership, 1969.